Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 What's the typical size and location for $500k in Amsterdam in 2026?

-A $500k budget can buy a family home with outdoor space in Amsterdam, but usually only as a ground-floor apartment with a small garden or patio in outer areas like Nieuw Sloten, Tuindorp Oostzaan in Noord, or parts of Weesp, not a traditional row house.
+A family home with real outdoor space is hard to find at 426,000 euros inside Amsterdam, but ground-floor apartments with a small garden or patio do exist in neighborhoods like Nieuw Sloten in Nieuw-West, Tuindorp Oostzaan in Noord, and across broader Weesp.

 Finally, please note that we cover all the housing price data in Amsterdam here.